huss-osman/linux-fundamentals/05-docker/labs/17-debugging-networking-issues.md

 Instead of manually creating networks and managing containers individually, Docker Compose automatically handled container networking and communication.

-I also learned how important debugging and logging are when troubleshooting container communication issues, especially with services such as Flask and MySQL.

 This reinforced the importance of Docker networking, service naming consistency, and understanding how containers communicate inside real-world DevOps environments.